Return to Fisheries Ecology & Enhancement Program page

 Opportunities to work with CFEMM

-As part of the independent, nonprofit Mote Marine Laboratory, CFEMM depends on competitive grants and philanthropic support, along with a team of dedicated, trained community scientists (citizen scientists).
+As part of the independent, nonprofit Mote Marine Laboratory, CFEMM depends on competitive grants and philanthropic support, along with a team of dedicated, trained community citizen scientists volunteers.

 Contact CFEMM